tanu-khanuja/tanu-khanuja/README.md

 <!-- # Tanu Khanuja, PhD-->
 ### Data Science Enthusiast | Doctorate in Computational Biomechanices

-Hi, I’m Tanu Khanuja!
+Hi, I’m Tanu!
 As a data scientist, I love turning data into fascinating stories.
 My journey began as a doctorate in biomechanics, where I used math to tackle complex brain injury problems.

 Now, I freelance on diverse projects and enjoy working with innovative people.
 I bring excitement and expertise to everything I do.